jcorporation/myMPD/docs/010-installation/docker.md

 ## myMPD configuration

-You can configure some basic options of myMPD via startup options or environment variables.
+You can configure general options of myMPD via command line flags and environment variables.

 - [Configuration](../020-configuration/index.md)